clausehound/clausehound-blog/content/blog/legal-tips-and-tricks-shotgun-clause/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Compulsory Buy Sell Provision","Company Formation","Shareholders Agreement"]
 date: 2016-01-02 17:20:55
-description: "When trying to separate from a co-founder or partner, shareholders carefully review the “shotgun” clause in their shareholder’s agreement.
-Shotgun or a compulsory buy/sell provisions are used in the..."
+description: "When trying to separate from a co-founder or partner, shareholders carefully review the “shotgun” clause in their shareholder’s agreement."
 ---

 When trying to separate from a co-founder or partner, shareholders carefully review the “shotgun” clause in their shareholders' agreement.
 Shotgun or a compulsory buy/sell provisions are used in the “it’s you or me” situation when one or more of the shareholders decide that they can no longer proceed with the other(s).

-**Two Shareholder Shotgun Scenario**
+#### Two Shareholder Shotgun Scenario

 Between two shareholders who own shares on a 50-50 split, this is a simple concept.
 I’ll write you a cheque (possibly fair market value) for all of your shares or you pay me the same value for my shares  (Picture one person pointing a shotgun at the other, or the other person wrestling it away and then turning the shotgun at the first person).